LemmySmackett/LemmySmackettCom/content/stories/mature/spider-man_no_holes_barred.md

 "Right.
 And how does MJ feel about all that?"

-"I'm not allowed to watch my K-dramas on Netflix anymore." Ω
+"I'm not allowed to watch my K-dramas on Netflix anymore." ■